-- Reflect theologically on the meaning and nature of leadership as it relates to the witness of Scripture and his/her own particular vocation; - Describe models of leadership in the ancient world, with particular attention to the teachings of Jesus and church leadership as practiced by the Apostle Paul; - Evaluate select contemporary works on leadership from a theological perspective; - Articulate his or her own theology of pastoral leadership.
+- Reflect theologically on the meaning and nature of leadership as it relates to the witness of Scripture and the student's own particular vocation and context; - Describe models of leadership in the ancient world, with particular attention to the teachings of Jesus and church leadership as practiced by the Apostle Paul; - Evaluate select contemporary works on leadership from a theological perspective; - Articulate the student's own theology of pastoral leadership.

-The foregoing outcomes correlate chiefly with DMin SLOs 1 and 3, and MDiv SLOs 1, 12, and 14.
+The foregoing outcomes correlate chiefly with DMin SLOs 1 and 3.